Leyte, Philippines - Mahanagdong, 1998

 One day I was giving a cooking demonstration to the staff, who were having a hard time with the concept of

-pancakes, omelets, and french fries.
+pancakes, omelets, and trench fries.

 Towards the end of 'Cooking, American Style', I started talking a bit about creativity in cooking, which was a